ASinanSaglam/webng/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-webng - Weighted ensemble sampling of BNGL models
+webng - WE sampling of BNGL models
 =================================================

 .. toctree::